Skip to Content

 10. Eat lunch at a local Fuente de Soda

 Literally a soda fountain, fuentes are old-school diners serving massive sandwiches and draft beer for those with a serious appetite.
-Most have linoleum floors, wood panelling and walls adorned with kitsch and memorabilia.
+Most have linoleum floors, wood paneling, and walls adorned with kitsch and memorabilia.
 The service is brisk and the clientele is local.

 11. Enjoy an exquisite dinner at Santiago’s top restaurant